josephHelfenbein/NeuroPBR/README.md

 - `--device {auto|cuda|cuda:0|cpu}` forces the accelerator if auto-detection doesn't pick the GPU you expect.
 - Preset configs like `--config quick_test` or `--config lightweight` adjust model/compute tradeoffs.

-Refer to `training/README.md` and `TRAINING_GUIDE.md` for the loss breakdown, advanced configs, and troubleshooting steps.
+Refer to `training/README.md` for the loss breakdown, advanced configs, and troubleshooting steps.

 ---